 Spares & Extras:

-New-in-box potable water pump, macerator pump, and alternator.
+New-in-box potable water pump, macerator pump, 2 electric head assemblies, and spare alternator.
 Several serviceable Rule 1500 bilge pumps replaced by the new pumps installed recently.
 Various cushions, life jackets, tools, fenders, etc.

 The theoretical maximum speed that a displacement hull can move efficiently through the water is determined by it's waterline length and displacement.
 It may be unable to reach this speed if the boat is underpowered or heavily loaded, though it may exceed this speed given enough power.
 Read more.